top of page

 Welcome and opening remarks from Richard Parker, Mayor of the West Midlands

-The Road Safety Strategy (video) from Lilian Greenwood, Minister for Local Transport
+The Road Safety Strategy (video) from Lilian Greenwood, Minister for Local Transport, Department for Transport

 This session will explore how a road safety strategy developed from first principles – to maximise reductions in injuries – should work, focusing on practical interventions with a proven track record.
 It will hear from presenters with lived experience of road danger and its impacts, and share insights for reducing road harm with viable interventions, followed by updates from the West Midlands on how road danger reduction plans are progressing across the region.